jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 authentication - it could be just as well run some other way, with a manually provided API token.

-Another example of an often-requested question of *sharing files using hubshare* as an example.
+Another example is *sharing files using hubshare*.
 Hubshare would work as an external service which user notebooks talk to and use Hub authentication, but otherwise it isn't directly a matter of the hub.
-You could equally well share files by other extensions to the single-user notebook servers or configuring the spawners to access shared storage spaces.
+You could equally well share files by other extensions to the single-user notebook servers or configure the spawners to access shared storage spaces.
 In order to use something such as hubshare, the difficulty is not modifying
 JupyterHub: it is modifying the notebook servers to speak to some service, and making that service.